Morgy93/foodsharing/docs/src/backend-permissions-roles.md

 ### User roles

 The user role is an account level.
 The account levels enable access to a set of possibilities.
-The user can arrive the next account level by a qualification via quiz.
+The user can arrive the next account level by a qualification via quiz and a responsible in a higher level.

 ```plantuml
 @startuml